One of my Sew Like a Pro™ members posed the question on how to avoid overwhelm when choosing a dress:

 #3 Set a timer for your internet searches.

 Seriously.
-Set a timer for a maximum of thirty minutes.
+Set a timer for a maximum of thirty minutes to avoid overwhelm.

 When the timer goes off, stop looking, and do something unrelated for a few hours to let your brain digest everything you saw.